rvanpraet/unc-inc-fullstack-assignment/backend/README.md

 ## Installation

-1. Navigate to the backend directory:
+1. From the root, navigate to the backend directory in your terminal:

 ```bash
 cd backend